Toxicologie, Pharmacologie et Signalisation céllulaire - UMR-S 1124

 45 rue des Saints Pères

 Fax : +33 (0) 1 42 86 38 68

-After graduating from the Ecole Normale Supérieure, the University Pierre et Marie Curie in Paris and the University Paris Sud in Orsay with a Master’s Degree in endocrinology, Caroline Chauvet obtained her Ph.D. in Cell and Molecular Biology (2004) following research on the role of the RORa nuclear receptor in the liver and, in particular, on the response of hepatic cells to hypoxia (University Paris Sud).
-After a post-doctoral fellowship in Canada (Molecular Oncology Group, McGill University, Montreal) during which she studied the role of RORa in the central nervous system, she returned to France as a teaching assistant and became Assistant Professor (University Paris Descartes) in the group directed by Pr.
-F. Rannou in 2007.
+After graduating from the Ecole Normale Supérieure, University Pierre et Marie Curie and University Paris Sud with a master’s degree in endocrinology, Caroline Chauvet obtained her PhD in cell and molecular biology (2004) on the role of the RORanuclear receptor in liver and, in particular, in the response of hepatic cells to hypoxia (University Paris Sud).
+After a post-doctoral fellowship in Canada (Molecular Oncology Group, McGill University, Montreal) during which she studied the role of RORain the central nervous system, she returned to France as a teaching assistant and became Assistant Professor (University Paris Descartes) in 2007.

 Moreau D, Chauvet C, Etienne F, Rannou FP, Corté L : Proc Natl Acad Sci U S A, 2016

 Bézière N, Decroos C, Mkhitaryan K, Kish E, Richard F, Bigot-Marchand S, Durand S, Cloppet F, Chauvet C, Corvol MT, Rannou F, Xu-Li Y, Mansuy D, Peyrot F, Frapart YM : Mol Imaging, 2012

 Ombetta JE, Thelier N, Dong CZ, Plocki S, Tsagris L, Rannou F, Massicot F, Djimdé A, El-Hayek E, Shi Y, Heymans F, Gresh N, Chauvet C : PLoS One, 2010